DavidCastilloAlvarado/titanic_kaggle/README.md

   5 Where did you embarked affects your chance to survive<p>
   ![](img/embark_surv.png)

+  6 Be alone affects your chance to survive ¿? <p>
+  7 The quantity of cabin that was bought per passenger affects the survival ¿?

 * Feature Engineering
     * Create more features
     * Fill nan values